EdgeVerve/oe-migration/README.md

     "files": [
         {
             "skipValidation": true,           // Optional property, value is boolean.
-Default: false
+Default: false.
+Ignored if file is JS script
                                               // If true, skips oeCloud validation during migration of this file

             "updateAttributes": true,         // Optional property, value is boolean.
-Default: false
+Default: false.
+Ignored if file is JS script
                                               // If true, does an updateAttributes instead of an upsert for this file.
                                               // If this is set to true, the json data needs to have an 'id' field for each
                                               // record.
 Alternatively, the 'key' property (see below) needs to be specified.

             "key": "field2",                  // Optional property.
+Ignored if file is JS script.
 Value is a string fieldname.
 Used in conjunction with
                                               // "updateAttributes" (see above) Specifies a unique field other than 'id' to be
                                               // used as PK for performing updateAttributes using data in this file.

-            "model": "Customer",              // Mandatory property.
-The model name to use for this file's migration
+            "model": "Customer",              // Mandatory property if file is json.
+The model name to use for this json file's migration.
+Ignored if file is JS script

             "enabled": true,                  // Optional property.
 If false, skips migration from this file.
 Default: true

-            "file": "default/customer.json",  // Mandatory property.
-Relative path under "db" folder to the json file's location
+            "file": "default/customer.js(on)",  // Mandatory property.
+Relative path under "db" folder to the json/JS file's location

             "ctxId": "/default"               // Mandatory property.
 Should match one of the keys under "contexts" },